-The principal considerations for our determination that performing procedures relating to the impairment assessment of goodwill is a critical audit matter are (i) the significant judgment by management when developing the value in use; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to the discount rate, growth rate, oil and gas prices, average number of active oil and gas drilling rigs and raw material costs; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the recognition and recoverability of deferred tax assets on tax losses related to its Luxembourg subsidiary is a critical audit matter are (i) the significant judgment by management when determining the recognition and recoverability of deferred tax assets; and (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's assessment related to future taxable profits.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's impairment assessment, including controls over management's analysis of impairment indicators and controls over the review of assumptions used and discounted cash flow calculations.
-These procedures also included, among others, (i) testing management's process for developing the value in use estimate; (ii) evaluating the appropriateness of the discounted cash flow model; (iii) testing the completeness and accuracy of the underlying data used in the model; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the discount rate, growth rate, oil and gas prices, average number of active oil and gas drilling rigs and raw materials costs.
-Evaluating management's assumptions related to the growth rate, oil and gas prices, average number of active oil and gas drilling rigs and raw material costs involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the businesses; (ii) the consistency with external market and industry data and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's discounted cash flow model and the discount rate assumption.
+These procedures included testing the effectiveness of controls relating to the recognition and recoverability of deferred tax assets.
+These procedures also included, among others (i) testing management's process for developing the future taxable profits, considering the applicable tax regulations; (ii) testing the completeness and accuracy of underlying data used in measuring and recognizing deferred tax assets; (iii) testing the mathematical accuracy of the models used in management's assessment; (iv) evaluating the sufficiency of the disclosures in the consolidated financial statements; (v) evaluating the reasonability of management's projections of future taxable profits.
+Evaluating the reasonability of management's projections of future taxable profits involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past taxable profits; and (ii) the consistency with external market and industry data.

-PricewaterhouseCoopers, Société coopérative Represented by Luxembourg, 31 March 2023
+PricewaterhouseCoopers, Société coopérative Represented by

+Luxembourg, 27 March 2024